-Penrose's original recipe is unable to detecting linking or knotting, since it also satisfies this identity:
+Penrose's original recipe is unable to detect linking or knotting, since it also satisfies this identity:

-coming from the fact that Rep(SU(2)) is a symmetric monoidal category.
+coming from the fact that $\operatorname{Rep}(\operatorname{SU}(2))$ is a symmetric monoidal category.
+The Kauffman bracket arises from a more interesting braided monoidal category: the category of representations of the 'quantum group' associated to $\operatorname{SU}(2)$.
+This quantum group depends on a parameter q, which conventionally is related to quantity we are calling q above by a mildly annoying formula.
+To keep our story simple, we identify these two parameters.

-The Kauffman bracket arises from a more interesting braided monoidal category: the category of representations of the 'quantum group' associated to SU(2).
-This entity depends on a parameter q, related to A by $q = A^4$.
-When q=1, its category of representations is symmetric and the Kauffman bracket reduces to Penrose's original recipe.
-At other values of q, its category of representations is typically not symmetric.
+When q = 1, the category of representations of the quantum group associated to SU(2) reduces to Rep(SU(2)), and the Kauffman bracket reduces to Penrose's original recipe.
+At other values of q, this category is not symmetric, and the Kauffman bracket detects linking and knotting.

-In fact, all the quantum invariants of links discovered around this time turned out to come from braided monoidal categories-in fact, categories of representations of quantum groups!
-When q=1, these quantum groups reduce to ordinary groups, their categories of representations become symmetric, and the quantum invariants of links become boring.
+In fact, all the quantum invariants of links discovered around this time turned out to come from braided monoidal categories: namely, categories of representations of quantum groups.
+When q = 1, these quantum groups reduce to ordinary groups, their categories of representations become symmetric, and the quantum invariants of links become boring.